gchure/phd/docs/src/chapter_05/section_04_results.md

 supplemental Chapter 9.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The results of the logistic regression are shown in
 @Fig:survival.
-We see a slight rightward shift the survival probability curve under fast shock relative to the slow shock case, reaffirming the conclusion that survival is also dependent on the rate of osmotic shock [@bialecka-fornal2015].
+We see a slight rightward shift in the survival probability curve under fast shock relative to the slow shock case, reaffirming the conclusion that survival is also dependent on the rate of osmotic shock [@bialecka-fornal2015].
 This rate dependence has been observed for cells